Personal Growth

 Age-aware context

 Icosa understands developmental stages.
-Profiles for children (6–12), adolescents (13–17), and young adults (18–25) are interpreted with explicit developmental context — so scores mean what they should mean at each stage, not just against an adult baseline.
+Profiles for children (6–12), adolescents (13–17), and young adults (18–25) are interpreted with explicit developmental context — so values mean what they should mean at each stage, not just against an adult baseline.

 Parent-child dynamics